GammaSQ/pwencrypt/README.md

 * find a better layouting/display method to not break pages layout and to circumvent any keyloggers.
 * make a user-interface for hashing manually/manipulating the hash. (eg. if the domainname changed for some reason.)
 * make a button to reset/change salt.

+How to use:
+You need jpm, the mozilla addon- ... something.
+It's a node module and makes things work.

+    npm install jpm -g

+Then visit the pwencrypt-directory and execute

+    jpm xpi

+Then you can just open the newly created xpi in your favourite browser.
+(That should be the firefox) A little suggestions: Run this on a different profile than what you usually use to browse the net.
+If the popups are bothering you: don't worry, just browse to "about:addons" and remove the pwencrypt addon.
+And please let me know about the problem, adding your browser- and OS-version.